marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 username=Barbara&password=password
 ```

-17. What is the request method?

-The request method is POST.
+The request method is **POST**.

-18. Which header expresses the client's preference for an encrypted response?

-The Upgrade-Insecure-Requests: 1 header is the browser requesting an encrypted response.
+The **Upgrade-Insecure-Requests*: 1** header is the browser requesting an encrypted response.

-19. Does the request have a user session associated with it?

-No, because the request does not have a Cookie header set.
+The request shown in the example above does **NOT** have a session associated with it because the request DOES NOT have a **Cookie** header set.

-20. What kind of data is being sent from this request body?

-It appears that this request is an attempt to authenticate into the site's login.php page.
+It appears that data being sent from the request body is an attempt to *authenticate into the site's login.php page* (see username and password details).

-HTTP Response:
+# HTTP Response

+Here is an example of an HTTP response.

 ```HTTP
 HTTP/1.1 200 OK